DemonRok/RazorZHI/help/docs/guide/commands.md

 # Command Overview

 The commands issued in the scripting engine are similar to commands you might enter into a command prompt or shell.
-Each line has a starting command, and a set of parameters.
+Each line has a starting command and a set of parameters.
 Some of those parameters are required, some are optional.

 `command (required) [optional]`